Friday 14th February 2025 | Jumuah 15th Sha'ban 1446 [?]

 {"gregorian":["Sunday","25th","March","2018"],"islamic":["Ahad","7","Rajab","1439"]}

-Using the CSS return method:
+Using the CSS return method (to be tested):

-The CSS returns a full HTML pre formatted with css class names.
-You only need to create the css to format it however you want.Hijri Date API Usage 1439 Rajab 07 css
+The CSS returns a full HTML pre-formatted with CSS class names.
+You only need to create the CSS to format it however you want.Hijri Date API Usage 1439 Rajab 07 css

 <style type="text/css>